cult-of-coders/redis-oplog/README.md

 A full re-implementation of the Meteor's MongoDB oplog tailing.
 This time, reactivity is controlled by the app, opening a new world into building reactive applications, highly performant chat apps, games, reactivity for non-persistent data.

+Incrementally adoptable & works with your current Meteor project.

 ## Install

 ```bash